interval1066/interp/detail.md

 Depends on libconfig, barely.
 Can be easily removed if needed.

-Fixed flaw with the help code.
+7/12/2024 Fixed flaw with the help code.
 ---
 1. The code now counts the number of members in the table static global member automatically, no need for this constant anymore.
 Also, the "commands" & "table" structs have been moved to include/parser.h.<br>
 2. This has been eliminated in subsequent versions.
 3. Under 25K on windows.

+9/11/2024 Uncovered some serious issues
+---
+Turns out libconfig sucks.
+You can't put arbitrary characters in the ini files, it either needs to have legitmate alphanumeric characters or no file.
+If it encounters, say stars or hashbangs it spews core.
+Unacceptable.
+So I'm going back to my original idea of writing my own ini parser.
+When I can.
+Really busy right now.